Transport in Edinburgh: Airport

-The main terminal building was built in 1977 by the Edinburgh architect Robert Matthew, and was substantially extended and modernised in the late 1990s.
-A £14m project to construct a new international pier, further increasing capacity, was completed in 2006.
+Designed by Robert Matthew and built in 1977, the main terminal was significantly extended and modernized in the late 1990s.
+A £14 million international pier, completed in 2006, further increased the airport’s capacity.

 A master plan for the growth of the airport was published in May 2005 indicating that the main terminal building will need to be increased in size, and that new aircraft hangars, maintenance facilities, and cargo handling facilities will need to be constructed.
 The possibility of a second runway built on land to the north of the current airfield, has been mooted, to cope with the forecast growth in air traffic.
 A new air traffic control tower was opened in October 2005.

-Currently the airport is connected to the city centre by a dedicated bus link operating from the main terminal building to Waverley Bridge and a tram link from the airport to the city centre which opened in May 2014.
+Since May 2014, a tram link connects the terminal to the city centre; an express bus also runs from the terminal to Waverley Bridge.

 Bus transport

 Bus services

-Buses are the main means of public transport in Edinburgh.
-There is an extensive bus network, covering all parts of the city, its suburbs and the surrounding city region.
-Edinburgh is widely regarded as having one of the most extensive bus services in the country, with some of the highest patronage figures in the UK outside of London.

-There are two major bus operators in Edinburgh:

-Lothian Buses - the main provider of bus services in the city.